Mohan-Selvan/physics_game/ReadMe.md

-# **CE812-07-SP Main assignment**
+# **Physics based Hame**

 # Introduction
-This repository contains the source code of a game made for coursework assignment of module CE812-07-SP.
+This repository contains the source code of a physics based 2D game with puzzle elements.

 # How to run the project?

 ## Running from IDE

 The main function of the project is in "ThreadedGuiForPhysicsEngine.java".
-Open a command line / terminal from "ce812_assignment" directory and run the following command.
+Open a command line / terminal from the root directory and run the following command.

 > java -classpath "bin" pbg_wrapperForJBox2D.ThreadedGuiForPhysicsEngine